James Ingram (minister): At the Disruption

 In number of years, Mr Ingram, senior, was an old man at the date of the Disruption.
 He was then sixty-seven.
 But his eye was not dim, nor his natural force abated.
-His was sometimes known as the Patriach of the Free Church although others like Robert Lorimer were older.
+His was sometimes known as the Patriarch of the Free Church although others like Robert Lorimer were older.
 He was as forward and decided as his son in taking his side in the conflict which came to a climax in 1843.
 And this, although he held strong views in favour of church establishments founded on a Scriptural basis, and, although the difficulties of erecting new church buildings and organising a new congregation were peculiarly formidable in a place where poverty is extreme, most of the people being in a chronic state of debt to the landowners and merchants, seldom fingering money, but bartering their labour for articles of necessity, and sometimes — against their will — for articles of superfluity.
 A large majority of the natives of Unst, however, encouraged these ministers by their adherence, and by their material support as far as their slender resources permitted.
 The peculiarity of their position, so remote from the stimulus and fellowship of brethren like-minded, came at last under the notice of Thomas Chalmers.
 For several months the ministers, father and son, had to conduct Divine worship in the open air, and, afterwards, the congregation and Sabbath school had to content themselves with the precarious shelter of a tent.
 Chalmers, on hearing of the circumstances, used his influence with the Countess of Effingham (Charlotte Primrose - c.
 1776 – 17 September 1864) to such good purpose that her ladyship provided funds for the erection of two churches, one on the east and the other at the south end of the island.

 Out of 1100 communicants at Unst, 1000 joined the Free Church.
 It turned out that two churches were required, owing to the position of the population in different parts of the island.
 The difficulty would have been great, but it was met by one of these churches that at Uyasound being erected chiefly by the liberality of the Countess of Effingham.
 At the opening of the other church, in November, 1843, a striking incident took place.
 The tent under cover of which the congregation had worshipped, during summer and autumn, was carried away by a furious tempest on the very day when for the first time the people entered their new church.